bodeolukolu/Qmatey/README.md

 * Exact-matching at strain Level
 * Exact-matching of consensus sequence (EMC) at species- to phylum-level.
 * User-defined parameters for strain to phylum level taxonomic classification.
+- Multiple nucleotide databases can be specified for a run.
 * Input data: amplicon sequencing (e.g. 16S/ITS), shotgun/WGS, reduced representation sequencing (RRS/qRRS).
 * Simulates metagenome sequencing/profiling (complete/partial digest or shotgun/WGS libraries).
 * Data compression and indexing improves speed by hundreds to thousands of times.